Controlled-environment agriculture: Industry

 AeroFarms, founded in 2011, raised $40 million in 2017 and reportedly opened the largest indoor farm in the world in Newark, New Jersey in 2015; by 2018 it built its 10th indoor farm.

-Plenty, Inc., based out of South San Francisco, raised over $200 million in 2017.

-Local Bounti, listed on NYSE Under the Ticker "LOCL" on November 22, 2022 after $1.1 billion business merger Leo Holdings III Corp (NYSE: LIII).
+As of June 2023, AeroFarms filed for Chapter 11 bankruptcy protection citing "significant industry and capital market headwinds".

+Premier Mushrooms, founded in 2001 as Colusa Mushrooms, was reportedly one of the first, nearly fully closed-loop growing CEA facilities in the United States with a farm located in Colusa, California.
+Premier Mushroom went through bankruptcy restructuring in 2004 and 2009, eventually being sold to an international operator in 2020.

 Economics

-The economics of indoor farming has been challenging, with high capital investment and energy operating costs -- particularly the price of electricity -- and several startups shut down as a result.
+The economics of indoor farming has been challenging, with high capital investment and energy operating costs—particularly the price of electricity—and several startups shut down as a result.
 A 2018 U.S. survey found only 51% of indoor farming operations profitable.
+One approach to overcoming the energy cost limitations of CEA is to couple it with low-cost agrivoltaic electricity generation.
+This has been done when Food Security and Structures Canada developed an agrivoltaic agrotunnel, which uses: (1) high R-value insulation for a building dedicated to vertical growing, (2) high-efficiency light emitting diode lighting, (3) heat pumps, and (4) solar photovoltaics (PVs) to provide known electric costs for 25 years.

 A 2020 U.S. survey found that typical indoor agriculture crops, per pound of crop yield, consumed between US$0.47 (for leafy greens) and US$1.38 (for microgreens) in inputs (especially seed, growing media, and nutrients) -- though tomatoes were reported at US$0.06 inputs per pound.
 Labor costs for container farms were reported at US$2.35 per pound.
 However, the same survey noted that indoor agriculture yields more revenue per pound than conventional field agriculture.

 In the Asia-Pacific region, where burgeoning population growth conflicts with burgeoning space requirements for agriculture to feed the population, indoor farming is expected to have a compound annual growth rate (CAGR) of 29%, growing from a 2021 value of US$0.77 billion to a 2026 value of US$2.77 billion.

 Advances in LED lighting have been one of the most important advances for improving economic viability.
 The high financial cost of investing in CEA presents a challenge that can only be overcome through research & development to innovate sustainable practices.
 The production potential of these farm networks justifies the investment in infrastructural value and contributes towards the 2030 SDGS to combat carbon footprint.